How to Jack-Up a Rover P5 or P5B

 Jacking-up the Front of a Rover P5 or P5B

-The front subframe is generally very strong, as is the front suspension, so there are no special issues here.
+The front subframe is very strong unless severely compromised by rot, as is the front suspension, so there are no special issues here.
 Take note of the bullet points above, then place the trolley jack under the front crossmember (there is a flat plate welded to the subframe front cross-member, directly underneath the radiator) that is an ideal location for the jack.
+Use a rubber pad, made for your jack, to avoid damaging the subframe and underseal.

 Raise the car to the required height, then place an axle stand under each side of the sub-frame, and gently lower the car onto the axle stands.
 The exact location that is best will depend somewhat on the model – the P5B has a slightly different subframe design compared to the P5.
 Find a location where the subframe is horizontal and parallel to the ground in order to ensure the axle stands don’t slip out from under the car.
 Lock the axle stands in position if they have such a feature – ‘ratchet’ type axle stands in particular should have this feature.

-Unless it will be in the way of you working, I then lower the jack a further 1cm so it is clear of the subframe and leave it in place, just in case.
-It isn’t under any load, but may help in the extremely unlikely event that the axle stands fail.
+Unless it will be in the way of you working, once the jack is lowered so that the car is supported by the axle stands, I then lower the jack a further 1cm so it is clear of the subframe but leave it in place, just in case.
+It isn’t under any load, but may help in the unlikely event that the axle stands fail.

 Jacking-up the Rear of a Rover P5 or P5B